Differences Between Capital Lease vs Operating Lease

 - A capital lease doesn’t have flexibility compared to an operating lease.
-In the operating lease, as the accounting treatment is very easy, one can change the asset regularly and update it.
+As the accounting treatment is very easy in the operating lease, one can change the asset regularly and update it.
 In our current example, we have considered renting a property as an operating lease.
-If we need to change the rental property the process is very easy as only expense is involved.
-In the case of a capital lease when we own the property the flexibility of changing the asset decreases drastically.
+If we need to change the rental property, the process is very easy as the only expense is involved.
+In the case of a capital lease, when we own the property, the flexibility of changing the asset decreases drastically.

 - Transfer of ownership is required in the capital lease and not in the operating lease.
 E.g. Owing a property is for a long-time duration, and one needs to transfer the ownership rights.
 In the case of renting, it is for a very short period, and transfer of ownership is not mandatory.
 Due to this, there is a high risk of obsolescence involved in the capital lease.
 There is no risk of obsolescence involved in the operating lease.